A One Act Play

 LISA

-If it is, it’s the only one not bankrolled by a corporation.
+If it is, its the only one not bankrolled by a corporation.
 Archer,

 Daniels, Midland. is into drugging cows and getting people to